The Magnificent Zion National Park

-Zion National Park is in southwest Utah, about a 3 hour drive from Las Vegas
+Zion National Park is in southwest Utah, 160 miles north of Las Vegas

 Millions of years ago this area was a desert bigger than the Sahara

 Minerals in rain water, the immense weight of sand a mile deep and an endless supply of time turned a sand dune into a sandstone mountain.